Bashpoet/Weather-Quill/README.md

 ### Missing API Keys
 ```
 Error: OpenWeatherMap API key is not set.
 Please set the OPENWEATHER_API_KEY environment variable.
+Error: At least one LLM provider API key (OpenAI or Anthropic) must be set.
 ```
 Solution: Ensure you've set the required API keys as environment variables.